Other Activities in the Adirondacks

 Wagar’s Soda Fountain & Candy Factory

 This famous ice cream parlor has an array of delicious treats.
 Adirondack Bear Claws, their specialty, are created from “the secret recipe” and make for the ultimate treat.
 You’ll find candy samples, soda fountain, ice cream, mail order candy and nuts, business gifts and seasonal items.
 Your palate will be satisfied with the fine crunchy southern pecans, luscious concoctions in rich creamy chocolate, sundaes, cones and creamy fudge.327 Canada Street, Lake George, NY 12845 Phone: (518) 668-3770

-For more information about any of these activities/locations, feel free to contact the Warren County Tourism Department at 518-761-6468 or visit their website at www.visitlakegeorge.com.
+For more information about any of these activities in the Adirondacks, feel free to contact the Warren County Tourism Department at 518-761-6468 or visit their website at www.visitlakegeorge.com.